Vrisko To Logo Na Zo: Genres and themes

 Paparizou described her album's style "more rock than ever".
 She also said that the album will contain songs with strong Greek elements from big producers such as Giorgos Moukidis and ballads from Eleana Vrahali.
 Finally she stated that it will be included two foreign covers one of which will be a duet but the songs are still kept secret.
 When the track list was revealed, the duet was announced to be "Papeles Mojados" with the Spanish flamenco-electronic band, Chambao.
 Overall, three of the 12 tracks on the album are covers, while "To Fili Tis Zois" was added as a bonus track.

 The photography of the cover is from Kostas Avgoulis who represents a new fresh Paparizou.
 In the interview on Orange fm 93.2 Elena said that in this album there are some of the hardest songs she has ever sung like "Mathe Prota N'Agapas" which is a powerful ballad.
-In the interview on NitroRadio Elena said that a new version of the song Pirotehnimata will released in order to promote the song in clubs and it would be more upbeat and dance.
+In the interview on NitroRadio Elena said that a new version of the song Pirotehnimata would be released in order to promote the song in clubs and it would be more upbeat and dance.